-The state and the municipalities are responsible for regulating the designated use of individual parcels of real estate.
+The State as well as municipalities are responsible for regulating the designated use of individual parcels of real estate.

-The modified Law of 19 July 2004 applies, as does the given municipality PAG, PAP and/or Rb.
+The modified law of 19 July 2004 applies, as does the given municipality PAG, PAP and/or Rb.

 4.4 Obtaining Entitlements to Develop a New Project